How EEW works

-A simple EEW system was already outlined in 1868 by the Californian physician J. D. Cooper in an article published by the San Francisco Daily Bulletin.
+EEW is not a recent concept.
+A simple EEW system was outlined in 1868 by the Californian physician J. D. Cooper in an article published by the San Francisco Daily Bulletin.
 Cooper proposed the installation of an array of seismic detectors from 10 to 100 km away from San Francisco.
 When large ground motions triggered a sensor, a signal would be telegraphed to San Francisco and would automatically ring a bell.
-Despite the simplicity and plausibility of this idea, the first EEW system was not realized until digital seismometry became more common in the late 1980s: to prevent derailment, the Shinkansen, Japan’s high-speed train, was automatically slowed down when a strong earthquake had been detected in the proximity of the railway.
-Today, not only Japan but also Romania, Taiwan, Turkey, Italy, Switzerland, China, and the US states California and Washington, to name just a few, are operating or testing EEW systems, sending alerts to test users or even the general public.
+Despite the simplicity and plausibility of this idea, the first EEW system was not realized until the era of digital seismometry began in the late 1980s.
+In Japan, the high-speed Shinkansen trains were automatically slowed down when a strong earthquake was detected in the proximity of the railway tracks.
+Following the 1985 earthquake that devastated Mexico City, a public system for the city became operational in 1993.
+Today, EEW is becoming more normal: apart from Japan and Mexico, operational or demonstration EEW systems that send alerts to test users or even to the general public are available in countries across the world, including Romania, Taiwan, Turkey, Italy, Switzerland, Chile, Nicaragua, China, and the West Coast of the USA.

 Earthquake Early Warning in Switzerland

-In Switzerland we expect an earthquake with a magnitude 6 every 50 to 150 years.
-For earthquakes of this size the zone around the earthquake’s epicentre which experiences strong shaking is only on the order 20 to 30 km wide.
-As a result there is very little time between the first detection of the P-wave and the arrival of the destructive S-waves and possible warning times are short at best.
-Apart from automated procedures which can happen very fast (e.g. shutting down machinery or electrical equipment), such warnings can be used to increase the situational awareness.
+In Switzerland we expect an earthquake with a magnitude of about 6 to occur every 50 to 150 years.
+For earthquakes of this size, the zone around the earthquake’s epicentre, which experiences strong shaking, is only approximately 20 to 30km wide.
+As a result, there is very little time between the first detection of the P-wave and the arrival of the destructive S-waves, and possible warning times are short at best.
+Automated processes like putting systems in a safe mode (e.g. shutting down machinery or electrical equipment) are suited best to such short warning times.
+But even when arriving during or shortly after the onset of shaking, early warning will increase situational awareness and in some cases allow people to take precautionary actions.
 A train driver may be warned of potential landslides or officials can initiate emergency procedures.
-EEW can thus be seen as one end of the spectrum of SED’s alerting scheme, which we attempt to improve continuously.
+EEW can thus be seen as one end of the spectra of the SED’s alerting scheme, which we attempt to improve continuously.